gpg/gpg4win/doc/README-BETA-en.txt

     Affected is the content of the email view windows, thus usually the so-called email body.
 Attachments are not affected.
-    Switching off the Outlook Preview will lower the probability of this to happen.
+    Switching off the Outlook Preview will lower the probability of this to happen, but not eliminate the problem.
+    A solution is being worked on.

   * Emails will be stored on the server in Microsoft specific format and thus not be readable via other email programs.
+    A migration solution is being worked on.

 Important hints for using S/MIME